Graduate medical education in pediatrics at Mayo Clinic

 Overview

-The three-year Neonatal-Perinatal Medicine Fellowship at Mayo Clinic in Rochester, Minnesota, creates leaders in the field of neonatology.
-Because leadership takes many forms, the curriculum provides formal training in research, teaching, practice administration and policy development.
-With these skills in hand, your career goals are shaped over the course of the training and your educational experience is tailored accordingly.
+Our fellowship in neonatal-perinatal medicine is intended to create leaders in the field of neonatology.
+Because leadership takes many forms, our curriculum provides formal training in research, teaching, practice administration, and policy development.
+With these skills in hand, our fellows can shape their career goals over the course of their training and tailor their educational experiences accordingly.

-To achieve these goals, the fellowship:
+To achieve these goals, our fellowship:

 The Neonatal-Perinatal Medicine Fellowship achieved its initial accreditation from the Accreditation Council for Graduate Medical Education in 2008.
 In 2011, the fellowship received a full five-year accreditation cycle, and in 2018 received a full 10-year accreditation cycle.